fozagtx/nemo3/README.md

-# nimo3
+# nemo3

-Transform your blog posts into engaging audio content in seconds using ElevenLabs AI.
+Transform your text content into engaging audio in seconds using ElevenLabs AI.

 ## Features

-- 🚀 Lightning-fast blog-to-audio conversion
+- 🚀 Lightning-fast text-to-audio conversion
 - 🎙️ Studio-quality voice synthesis
 - 📱 Responsive design for all devices
 - 🔐 Secure user authentication